Jojie Alcantara

 On June 2013, she received a plaque of recognition from then City Mayor of Davao Sara Duterte for her significant contribution in social media.

-She accepts commissioned projects and travel assignments for tourism by invitation, having traveled to sixteen (16) countries in different continents so far.
+She accepts projects and travel assignments for tourism by invitation, having traveled to sixteen (16) countries since 1995.

 Currently, she is documenting 110 tribes of the Philippines for a series of coffee table books that pay tribute and preserve the identities and rituals of indigenous communities, a publication by the National Commission on Indigenous Peoples (NCIP).